razor-network/governance/Readme.md

 ### Proposals

 - At present, only authors are permitted to draft proposals.
-Future outlook: Individuals holding more than a certain minimum voting power can create a proposal.
+Future outlook: Individuals with a specific minimum voting power can create a proposal.
-- Submit a governance proposal at [Proposal Submission Portal](URL).
+- Submit a governance proposal at [Proposal Submission Portal](https://snapshot.org/#/raz.eth).
 - Proposals should fall within specified categories and meet the pertinent criteria.

 ## Data Sources